Codeinwp/Ideal-Image-Slider-JS/README.md

 If you are submitting a pull request please adhere to the existing coding standards used throughout the code and only submit **1 feature/fix per pull request**.
 Pull requests containing multiple changes will be rejected.

+Note that if you submit a pull request you are aware that you are contributing to both the free (open source) version and the proprietary (commercial) version of the codebase and that your work may make money for Dev7studios.

 ## Credits

 Ideal Image Slider was created by [Gilbert Pellegrom](http://gilbert.pellegrom.me) from